-Mitt Romney Says John Bolton’s Firing Is A ‘Huge Loss’ For the Country
+Mitt Romney Says John Bolton’s Firing Is A ‘Huge Loss’ For The Country

 Trump denied that Pence and Bolton disagreed with his plan.

 Not everyone was sad to see Bolton go, however.
-Representative Justin Amash tweeted that he was happy to see him go, saying that she shouldn’t have been hired in the first place.
-He added that he wanted to see a National Security Adviser that supported peace rather than war, as some suggest Bolton had done.
+Representative Justin Amash tweeted that he was happy to see him go, saying that he shouldn’t have been hired in the first place.
+He added that he wanted to see a national security adviser who supported peace rather than war, as some suggest Bolton had done.